 Summary

-Their contributions inside and outside of the pitch have broken barriers and inspired many generations.
+Their contributions, both on and off the pitch, have broken barriers and inspired many generations.
 While ranking these great players of football, we’ve weighted their impact on the clubs they have played for, their scoring or playmaking efficiency, and their legacy.
 Although we have also considered statistical numbers, remember that stats don’t tell the whole story.
 From Sadio Mane, Pelé to Kylian Mbappe, take a look at who made it to our list of the greatest black football players:

 List of Best Black Footballers of All Time

-The list below contains names of some of the best black football players who made their name in the sport by sheer determination and hard work.
+The list below contains names of some of the black football players who made their name in the sport and also achieved greatness through sheer determination and hard work.
 Our list is based on several ranking factors, which are explained briefly below this section.

 | Rank | Player Name | Position | Country | Notable Clubs | Major Trophies & Achievements |